 How to become a Chartered Accountant after 12th Commerce

 2. Management Accountants: Management accountants have a major role in cost analysis, analysis of new contracts, and participation in efforts to control expenses efficiently.
 He participates in decisions about capital budgeting and line of business analysis in companies.
-His work is an analysis of the structure of organizations. and checks spent money in a company at the right level of our organization.
+His work is an analysis of the structure of organizations and checks how money in a company at the right level of organization.

 3. Financial Accountants: Financial accountants prepare financial statements based on general ledgers and participate in important financial decisions involving mergers and acquisitions, benefits planning, and long-term financial projections.
-This type of work can be really varied – one day you may be running spreadsheets, and the next you may be visiting a customer or supplier to set up a new account and discuss business.
+This type of work can be varied – one day, you may be running spreadsheets, and the next, you may be visiting a customer or supplier to set up a new account and discuss business.
 This work requires a good understanding of both accounting and finance.

 4. Budget Analysts: Budget analysts are responsible for developing and managing an organization’s financial plans.
 There are plentiful jobs in this area in the government and private industry.
 Besides quantitative skills, many budget analyst positions require superior people skills because of the negotiations involved in the work.